-■ he University aims to extend the boundaries of knowledge and drive new areas of inquiry; to address complex problems and great societal challenges; and to positively impact the world through collaboration within and across disciplines as well as advancing research, innovation, and creative expression.
-This chapter explores how the pursuit of research and innovation is consistent with the University's Mission and Goals (Standard I), must be undertaken with integrity and structured with adherence to strict ethical principles (Standard II), supports student attainment of research competency (Standards III, IV and V), and adheres to principles of a transparent Governance, Leadership, and

-Administration (Standard VII).
-In collaboration with University stakeholders including faculty, students, administrators and staff from all campuses, this chapter provides a broad overview of research in support of student education (Standard III) at the University encompassing STEM and basic bioscience to business, law, translational medicine, poetry, and philosophy.
+The University aims to extend the boundaries of knowledge and drive new areas of inquiry; to address complex problems and great societal challenges; and to positively impact the world through collaboration within and across disciplines as well as advancing research, innovation, and creative expression.
+This chapter explores how the pursuit of research and innovation is consistent with the University's Mission and Goals (Standard I), must be undertaken with integrity and structured with adherence to strict ethical principles (Standard II), and adheres to principles of a transparent Governance, Leadership, and Administration (Standard VII).
+In collaboration with University stakeholders including faculty, students, administrators and staff from all campuses, this chapter provides a broad overview of research at the University encompassing STEM and basic bioscience to business, law, translational medicine, poetry, and philosophy.
 Research production and impact is explored and quantified, and the administration of research at the University has been centralized to better support and advance Pitt's research excellence.
 The central lines of inquiry probe domains of knowledge, innovation and translational impact, national and global impact, and change in research and innovation.